 This town along the Potomac River is entirely surrounded by the Quantico Marine Corps Base.
 Amtrak and VRE commuters use platforms adjacent to the 1950s mid-century modern depot.

-Annual Station Ridership (2016): 25,474
+Annual Station Ridership (FY 2023): 21,009

-- Parking Lot Ownership: Virginia Railway Express (VRE)
+- Parking Lot Ownership: Virginia Railway Express

-- Platform Ownership: CSXT
+- Platform Ownership: CSX Transportation

-- Track Ownership: CSXT
+- Track Ownership: CSX Transportation

 The Amtrak stop in Quantico consists of platforms with a shelter, but Amtrak passengers also have use of the 1950s-era brick rail depot used primarily by Virginia Rail Express (VRE), a commuter railroad.

 The building was remodeled and re-opened by VRE in April of 2005, and was celebrated locally.
 The renovation first required a hazardous materials remediation in 2003 and then virtually all of the building was repaired or replaced.
 The roof was replaced and the exterior brick façade repaired.
 New plumbing and electrical systems were installed as well.